temple-geography/gis-application-development/introduction_to_git/introduction_to_git.md

 * If you have an *existing project*, you will need to initialize a *local* Git repo for the project, then add the local repo to GitHub.
 * If you are starting a new project, it will be easier to create a new repo in GitHub, then **clone** it locally.
 This is also the procedure for beginning to contribute to an existing project that someone else is already maintaining in GitHub.

+### Adding an Existing Project to Git

-We will focus on working in a project that is new or already on GitHub.
+**For class, we will not perform these steps, as we will focus on working in a project that is new or already on GitHub.
+Instructions are provided for your reference.**

+Additionally, even for a brand new project, it is usually easier to create a new, empty repo in GitHub first and clone it locally.
+Therefore, the instructions in this section are only really useful if you started work on a project locally and decided later to add it to GitHub.

 If you have an existing local project, you can initialize it by navigating to the project folder in the terminal and giving the following command:

 ```
 git init